openoereb/pyramid_oereb/doc/source/configuration.rst

 ---------------------

 Another option to modify the standard configuration, is to adapt the existing models to fit another database structure.
-This method is recommended if you are using an existing database supported by GeoAlchemy 2 and already containing all the necessary data but in a different structure.
+This method is recommended if you are using an existing database supported by GeoAlchemy2 and already containing all the necessary data but in a different structure.
 In this case you should check, if it is possible to transform the data by extending the existing models with a mapping to fit your structure.